Previous Post: Day 7 – Chebisa Via Gombu La to Shomuthang

-After lunch, we moved on towards the Jholethang Chhu and the extensive grazing land along its banks.
-A somewhat precarious log bridge over the stream and then we were on the east side of the river and standing at the north end of extensive yak grazing grounds.
+After lunch, we moved towards the Jholethang Chhu and the extensive grazing land along its banks.
+We crossed a somewhat precarious log bridge over the stream, and then we were on the east side of the river, standing at the north end of extensive yak grazing grounds.

 Herds of takin migrate to this valley in the summer and remain here for about four months.
 Takins are easily disturbed by the presence of other animals, including humans….The valley has been declared a special takin sanctuary and yak herders have agreed not to graze their animals in the valley while the takin are here.
 [Lonely Planet.
 Bhutan.
 (6th Edition) p.
 188.]

 No takin here when we passed through but a dozen yak grazing, as well as a yak herder’s tarp shelter off image to the right closer to the river flowing down the valley.